azzincr/vdi/README.md

 ## Deployment

-Script is run manually or distributed via GPO/logon script.
-No CI/CD pipeline.
+Script is run manually.
 Execute directly on target machines with Administrator privileges.

 ### Environments